The Thing: Remastered

 - 0 % neutral mentions

-The game's replayability is limited, primarily hinging on individual enjoyment of the campaign, which can be completed in under 10 hours.
-The absence of new game plus modes or alternative gameplay options further diminishes its replay value, leading to concerns about its overall worth given the price.
+The remaster improves combat AI and introduces some randomized NPC mechanics, but overall, replayability remains limited, primarily hinging on individual enjoyment of the campaign.
+The absence of new game plus modes or alternative gameplay options further detracts from its replay value, especially given the game's short length and mixed quality in its latter stages.

-“Unfortunately, the game is missing new game plus modes or alternate game modes to enhance replayability, which is another detractor to the price tag.”
+“Unfortunately, missing NG+ modes or alternate game modes to bring replayability to it, which is another detractor to the price tag.”

 - 0 % positive mentions